VertexF/ObsidianNotes/Vaulty/6 - Main Notes/How to debug instance creation.md

 Tags: [[vulkan]] [[vulkan instance]] [[vulkan validation]]
 # How to debug instance creation

-You may not know that creation of the debug callback function from the debug util extension requires a successfully create vulkan instance to set up.
+You may not know that creation of the debug callback function from the debug util extension requires a successfully created vulkan instance to set up.
 So how do you debug instance creation?

 Well you simply create the **VkDebugUtilsMessengerCreateInfoEXT** before the **VkInstanceCreateInfo** and extend **VkInstanceCreateInfo** with **VkDebugUtilsMessengerCreateInfoEXT** with the .pNext feature
 ```c++